seanywang0408/AudioEar/README.md

 This is the official code of AAAI'23 paper ``AudioEar: Single-View Ear Reconstruction for Personalized Spatial Audio`` written in PyTorch.

 **Note**: This codebase is a naive version and is under refactoring.
-If you have any questions, feel free to contact the [author](huangxiaoyang@sjtu.edu.cn).
+If you have any questions, feel free to contact the <a href="mailto:huangxiaoyang@sjtu.edu.cn">author</a>.

 ## [Paper](https://arxiv.org/abs/2301.12613)